johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2016-01-14-coded-ui-and-curse-of-docking-station/index.md

 authors: johnnyreilly
 tags: [Surface Pro 3, Coded UI]
 hide_table_of_contents: false
+description: 'Coded UI tests struggle with docking stations due to resolution changes, causing the mouse to miss the element its aiming for.'
 ---

 I’ve a love / hate relationship with Coded UI.
 Well hate / hate might be more accurate.
 Hate perhaps married with a very grudging respect still underpinned by a wary bitterness.
 Yes, that’s about the size of it.
 Why?
 Well, when Coded UI works, it’s fab.
 But it’s flaky as anything.
 Anybody who’s used the technology is presently nodding sagely and holding back the tears.
 It’s all a bit... tough.